epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

 1. Connect to the Cambridge VPN  (or use a computer that is connected to the Cambridge Network)

-2. Start WinSCPand where you will be presented with the Login dialogue.
-Select the session for SRCP that you saved previously
+2. Start WinSCP where you will be presented with the Login dialogue.
+Select the session for the SRCP that you saved previously

 .. figure:: ../../images/winscp-prev-login.png
   :scale: 50 %